windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ### 2.2.1 Library

-All items and collections in Zotero belongs to a **Library**.
+All items and collections in Zotero belong to a **Library**.
 There are three types of libraries in Zotero:

 - User Library
 - Group
 - Feed

-Each library has a unique `id` and, which can be used to get the library instance.
+Each library has a unique `id`, which can be used to get the library instance.

 The user library is the default library that contains all the items and collections created by the user.
 The user library ID can be retrieved using `Zotero.Libraries.userLibraryID`.